Korvettenkapitän (Crew 33)

 Bernhard Zurmühlen joined the Reichsmarine in 1933.
 He served as a Radio Technical Officer on the old training battleship Schleswig-Holstein Aug 1939 - Aug 1940.
 From Aug to Nov 1940 he was based at Bruges, after which he became an instructor at the Signals School at Mürwik Naval Academy until March 1941 (Busch & Röll, 1999).

 Bernhard Zurmühlen then attended U-boat construction familiarization (Baubelehrung) to prepare for his own command.
-He commissioned the Type VIIC U-600 on 11 Dec 1941, andfter training in the Baltic during the winter the boat left for its first war patrol on 14 July 1942 (Busch & Röll, 1999).
+He commissioned the type VIIC U-boat U-600 on 11 Dec 1941, andfter training in the Baltic during the winter the boat left for its first war patrol on 14 July 1942 (Busch & Röll, 1999).

 Kptlt.
 Zurmühlen took U-600 on five patrols, sinking five ships (28,600 tons) and damaging three (19,230 tons).
 In March 1943 he fought in one of the largest convoy battles of the war, as part of Wolfpack Raubgraf, against convoy HX 229.
 U-600 was one of the most successful boats, with one large ship sunk and two damaged (Rohwer, 1998).